m5c/EthereumGuide/ethereum-guide.md

     </dependencies>
 ```

 *Note: Some IDEs, (e.g. IntelliJ) do not detect changes to your maven configuration files by default.
-This means that your java code cannot use external librtaries, even if you added them to your ```pom.xml```.
+This means that your java code cannot use external libraries, even if you added them to your ```pom.xml```.
 Look out for a corresponding popup and select "[enable auto-imports](http://testerhq.com/2013/09/18/do-enable-auto-import-in-intellij-for-maven-projects-need-to-be-imported/)".*

 ### Java (Hello-world-alike-thingy)